michaeltouati/ESVM/readme.md

 ```
 The tests consist in comparing file1 and file2 where :
 * file1 is one test simulation terminal output performed with an input deck located in the directory 'test-cases/Tests/' and
-* file2 is the terminal output of the corresponding simulation already performed by the developper located in 'test-cases/Tests/'.
+* file2 is the terminal output of the corresponding simulation already performed by the developper also located in 'test-cases/Tests/'.

 # Running a simulation